 For centuries, artists have relied on the natural world as their muse and inspiration.
-In this same spirit, One Hundred Miles is thrilled to partner with local artists to continue our Nature and the Arts series with monthly workshops from October to December.
-Each session will provide techniques and instruction to help you view the majesty of our coast through the lens of nature.
+In this same spirit, One Hundred Miles is proud to partner with local artists as part of our Nature and the Arts series.
+Each program provides techniques and instruction to help you view the majesty of our coast through the lens of nature.

 OHM Brunswick Office

 1312 Newcastle St., 2nd Floor, Brunswick, GA 31520

 Learn to make your own sweetgrass baskets with Yvonne Grovner, a resident of Hog Hammock on Sapelo Island, Georgia.
 The method came with slaves from their West African homelands and almost died out on the island, but luckily, Yvonne fell in love with the craft.
 She learned the skill from other Saltwater Geechees—now it is your turn to learn.
 Yvonne’s bright spirit and deep understanding of the history of Sapelo will make this workshop one you won’t soon forget!
 All basket weaving supplies will be provided, but please bring your own towel and scissors.
 You’ll leave this class with a small basket of your very own!

 To join the waiting list, email Stephanie at [email protected].

 February – ‘Tellin’ Your Own Story’ – Recording Stories Through Oral Traditions for Family History Collectibles